wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 ## Behavior-driven Development

+[Behavior-driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) and [Test-driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) are techniques that begin feature development by writing intentionally-failing unit tests as part of the development process.
+For BDD, the tests are written using a language like [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)) which is then automatically interpreted into test script actions.

-[Behavior-driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) is an approach where writing intentionally-failing unit tests is part of requirements gathering process.
-VSM development shares some concepts with BDD in that you have to have a deep understanding of the requirements to build the shape of the feature before you can start implementing the view or the models.
-While BDD is not explicitly required for VSM, it may be a good option to consider adding to your process.
+VSM development shares some concepts with BDD in that you should deeply understand the requirements and convert those requirements into Swift types (ie, the "shape of the feature") before you can start implementing the view or the models.
+While BDD and TDD are not required by VSM, these techniques may be good options to consider.

-If you decide to use BDD, the following is a good process to follow:
+If you decide to use BDD or TDD with VSM, these steps can help you get started:

 1. Build the shape of the feature states (see <doc:StateDefinition>)
 1. Build and mock the protocols for the data repositories that the feature requires